 Note: Beware of phishing scams!
 VUIT will never send you an email asking for your login credentials.

 Course management software enables faculty to publish course materials online, transfer homework assignments back and forth, moderate discussion groups, and even conduct tests online.
-OAK is Vanderbilt's course management tool.
+Blackboard is Vanderbilt's course management tool.